shaposhnikoff/OpenGD77/README.md

 # OpenGD77
-Open source firmware for the Radioddity GD-77 (aka TYT MD-760), Baofeng DM-1801 (aka DM-860) dual band DMR / FM handheld transceievers, for Amateur Radio use.
+Open source firmware for the Radioddity GD-77 (aka TYT MD-760), GD-77S, Baofeng DM-1801 (aka DM-860) and Baofeng RD-5r, dual band DMR / FM handheld transceievers, for Amateur Radio use.

 Note.
 The AMBE codec is not open source because of potential copyright problems, and instead uses binary sections from original manufacturers firmware.